winwisely112/main/packages/mod-geo/DEV.md

 - integrate tile38 this map gui for real time updates. https://github.com/johnpryan/flutter_map

+- this one looks pretty good
+- We just have to replace the calls to https://api.tiles.mapbox.com/v4/ with calls to the golang maps sever ( below )
+	- SO then we can provide maps but NOT leak users to any third party :)

 Linking: https://pub.dev/packages/map_launcher
 - really awesome.
-We can add our map app as another URL scheme for Mobile and desktop
+We can add our map app as another URL scheme for Mobile and desktop.

 Image cache and pan and editing: https://github.com/mattermoran/extended_image
-- purt dart and will handle alot of corner cases for MAPS but also DOC and CHAT module
+- pure dart and will handle alot of corner cases for MAPS but also DOC and CHAT module
+- Might not need this as we already have one now.

 ## Maps Server